Types of Vintage & Antique Cufflinks

 Taking Care of Vintage Cufflinks

+First of all, collectibles such as cufflinks should be stored safely in a dust bag away from light and humidity to avoid deterioration and damage.
+Vintage cufflinks can be subject to wear, and occasionally to unwelcome pressure if they are leaned upon.
+Solid bars will be vulnerable under pressure if the bar is not sufficiently strong, of if either of the soldered joints is weak.
+Chains and two-part link fittings tend to be easier to repair if they involve enameling or if they are stone-set, as their parts can be more readily broken down thus avoiding damage from any necessary soldering.
 Swivel fittings are technically difficult to make, but commercial versions can be easily purchase, and are a relatively good value, even when the cost of manufacture is taken into consideration.
 Three-part swivel fittings, where the body attaches to the form with a joint part, are preferable to two-part fittings with rigid arms, as arms can be more easily broken.

 Your Cufflinks Adventure ContinuesWe hope that this guide has informed you about the world of vintage and antique cufflinks.
 For more inspiration, ideas, and possibly your next cufflinks, visit our ever-growing collection at DFS Antique Jewelry!